Infineon/mtb-example-psoc4-spi-slave-select-inversion-with-smartio/README.md

 2. For [CY8CKIT-045S](https://www.infineon.com/CY8CKIT-045S), connect SS0_Pin [P3.4] and SS1_Pin [P3.5] to an oscilloscope.

-> **Note:** Some of the PSoC&trade; 4 kits ship with KitProg2 installed.
+> **Note:** Some of the PSOC&trade; 4 kits ship with KitProg2 installed.
 ModusToolbox&trade; requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 ## Software setup